About Nancy Potter

 Current Practice

-Nancy’s practice includes two sides of education law work.
+Nancy’s practice includes both student-side and institutional education law work.

-For students and families, she handles Title IX investigations and hearings, student conduct and disciplinary proceedings, academic integrity matters, disability accommodation disputes, Section 504 disability discrimination, appeals, and university complaints.
+For students and families, she handles Title IX investigations and hearings, student conduct and disciplinary matters, academic integrity cases, disability accommodation disputes, Section 504 disability discrimination matters, appeals, and university complaints.

-For schools and institutions, she serves as an independent hearing officer and appointed advisor in student discipline, Title IX, and Section 504 grievance matters.
-She also provides training and professional education for institutional staff, student organizations, and professional audiences.
+For schools and institutions, she serves as an independent hearing officer, appointed advisor, and investigator in student discipline, Title IX, and Section 504 matters.
+She also provides training and professional education for institutional staff, student organizations, attorneys, and professional audiences.

 I also write a newsletter about how college systems work